noiseprotocol/noise_spec/noise.md

  * Applications might rekey a cipherstate automatically after it has has been used to send or receive some number of messages.

- * Applications might choose to trigger rekey based on arbitrary criteria, in which case they signal this to the other party by sending a message.
+ * Applications might choose to rekey based on arbitrary criteria, in which case they signal this to the other party by sending a message.

 Note that rekey doesn't reset the cipherstate's `n` value, so applications performing rekey must still perform a new handshake if sending 2^64^ or more transport messages.